inaka/erlang_guidelines/README.md

   + screen size: you want to be able to see the whole function if you want to connect via ssh to a server for whatever reason

 ***
-##### Keep modules small
-> If a module is growing too much (because devs keep adding functionality to it), consider splitting it into several smaller modules that handle groups of related functionality

-***
 ##### Honor KISS
 > And don't over-engineer.